 The people wanted a prophet.
 This prophet, Jesus, is going to tell the people that they are under coming judgment.
 They wanted a Messiah.
 This one is going to be enthroned on a pagan cross.
 The crowds wanted to be rescued from evil and oppression.
 This person Jesus is going to do that, but in a far, far deeper way than they were thinking.

-Jesus is going beneath surface evil and in to the depths of the human heart.
+Jesus is going beneath surface evil and into the depths of the human heart.
 N.T.
-Wright says: “Precisely because Jesus says ‘yes’ to their desires at the deepest level, he will have to say ‘no’ or ‘wait’ to the desires they are conscious of, and expressed.”
-(NTW, Matt, 68)
+Wright says: “Precisely because Jesus says ‘yes’ to their desires at the deepest level, he will have to say ‘no’ or ‘wait’ to the desires they are conscious of, and expressed.” (op. cit., 68)

-Once you really cry out “Hosanna,” Jesus is going to “hosanna” you more thoroughly than you imagine, maybe more deeply than you wanted.
-The Hosanna-ing Jesus brings is not just a band-aide.
+Once you really cry out “Hosanna,” Jesus is going to “hosanna” you more thoroughly than you imagined, maybe more deeply than you wanted.
+The Hosanna-ing Jesus brings is not a band-aid.
 This story of Jesus entering Jerusalem is “an object lesson in the mismatch between our expectations and God’s answer.”
-(NTW, Matt, 69)
+(Ib., 69)

 1. If you are a Jesus-follower, then you have been Hosanna-ed.
 You called, He answered, and He came to your rescue.
 Think of how God, in Christ, has been your Rescuer.
 Make a list of some God-redemptive things in your life.

-2. Christ has not ceased to love us as Redeemer and Rescuer.
-If there is an area in your life you now need rescue and deliverance from, identify it, and cry out “Hosanna, Lord!”
+2. Christ has not ceased to love you as Redeemer and Rescuer.
+If there is an area in your life that needs rescue and deliverance, identify it, and cry out “Hosanna, Lord!”